Interlock Program in WA

-The Interlock Program in WA (Western Australia) is a restricted driving program for those convicted of serious or repeat alcohol-related driving offences.
-It aims to improve road safety in the state by preventing drink drivers from operating a vehicle while over the prescribed limit, and by channelling them into assessment and treatment programs.
+The Alcohol Interlock Program in Western Australia is a restricted driving program for those who have been convicted of serious or repeat alcohol-related driving offences.
+It aims to improve road safety in the state by preventing drivers from operating their vehicle while over the prescribed blood alcohol limit, and by channelling them into assessment and treatment programs.

-The program is mandatory from October 2016 and applies only to offences committed after its commencement.
-The applicable legislation is the Road Traffic Act 1974 as amended by the Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015.
+The program is governed by the Road Traffic Act 1974 as amended by the Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015.